-The program or institution must have a variety of means to guarantee that relevant information is provided to or shared among students, faculty, staff, and administrators.
+The program or institution must have a variety of means to guarantee that relevant information is provided to or shared among students, administrators, faculty, and support staff.
 Newsletters, suggestion boxes, staff meetings, town meetings, memos, and bulletin boards all serve to provide information to those who need it and to facilitate communication among students and personnel.

-Administrative and Fiscal Standard 12: The program or institution documents that it is in compliance with all local, state, and federal laws as well as with any applicable institutional regulations.
+Administrative and Fiscal Standard 12: The program or institution documents that it is in compliance with all laws and institutional policies as well as with any applicable institutional regulations.